wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 1. <a target="_blank" href="https://esi.microsoft.com/">Microsoft's Enterprise Skills Initiative</a>.
 Sign in with your corporate email.
 1. https://esi.microsoft.com/deliverymultiday
-1. Search for a class by checking different time zones.
+1. Search for a class by checking different roles and time zones.

+   * If you're in Mountain time, a class that starts at 9am Auckland time would be 3pm your time.
+   <br /><br />

    ### Skillpipe online class